Egyptian vulture: Description

 The adult's plumage is white, with black flight feathers in the wings.
 Wild birds usually appear soiled with a rusty or brown shade to the white plumage, derived from mud or iron-rich soil.
 Captive specimens without access to soil have clean white plumage.
 It has been suggested as a case of cosmetic colouration.
 The bill is slender and long, and the tip of the upper mandible is hooked.
 The nostril is an elongated horizontal slit.
-The neck feathers are long and form a hackle.
+The neck feathers are long and form hackles.
 The wings are pointed, with the third primary being the longest; the tail is wedge shaped.
 The legs are pink in adults and grey in juveniles.
 The claws are long and straight, and the third and fourth toes are slightly webbed at the base.

 The bill is black in the nominate subspecies but pale or yellowish in adults of the smaller Indian ginginianus.
 Rasmussen and Anderton (2005) suggest that this variation may need further study, particularly due to the intermediate black-tipped bill described in rubripersonatus.
 The facial skin is yellow and unfeathered down to the throat.
 The sexes are indistinguishable in plumage but breeding males have a deeper orange facial skin colour than females.
 Females average slightly larger and are about 10–15% heavier than males.
 Young birds are blackish or chocolate brown with black and white patches.
 The adult plumage is attained only after about five years.